SamniEgwu/Open-Cycle/README.md

 RICH CYCLE is a mobile app designed to tackle the global waste management crisis by providing a seamless, interactive platform that promotes education, waste collection, transportation, and recycling.
 The app leverages AI technology to educate users about proper waste management practices, facilitates waste collection through a network of pickup agents, and offers rewards for participation.

 ## Problem Statement
 Over one billion people lack access to proper waste collection services, resulting in environmental degradation and health risks.
-Consumers and manufacturers also need better education and motivation to engage in sustainable waste management practices.
+Consumers are often unaware of how to properly manage waste, while manufacturers fail to take responsibility for product lifecycle management.
+Our app provides a solution to this problem through education, collection, sorting, and transportation features that help reduce waste and improve sustainability.
+Reward  motivation to consumers for engaging in sustainable waste management practices.

 ## Solution
 RICH CYCLE aims to: